foone/serial_vcr/README.md

 # Usage

-import serial_vcr, create a VCR object with the port (and optional baud rate), and then call vcr.oneshot using various constant for commands.
+import serial_vcr, create a VCR object with the port (and optional baud rate), and then call vcr.oneshot using various constants from the serial_vcr module.

 Example: